 Synthetic latex is created entirely in a laboratory setting, often at the foam manufacturing site.
 This mitigates the need to have natural latex shipped in from rubber tree estates after intensive harvesting practices, so the cost of synthetic latex is often less than that of natural latex foam.

 Synthetic latex is usually manufactured using the more high-tech Talalay production process, since Dunlop processing creates a truly inferior product when synthetic imitations are used.
 Synthetic Talalay latex makes a stronger, more comfortable product but is still no match for the real thing.

 The inexpensive pricing of synthetic latex comes at the cost of quality.
 Many mid-grade latex mattress manufacturers use blended latex, adding a small percentage of natural latex to a synthetic product before vulcanization in attempt to increase resilience and quality.
 These blended latex beds still don’t match the bouncy, body-contouring support of real latex, but they may be a decent approximation if you’re on a budget.

 All Natural Latex

 The category of “all-natural” latex mattress encompasses a vast array of bedding options.
-In order to carry the “100% all-natural latex” tag, the foam used to construct the mattress must be entirely manufactured from botanical latex.
+In order to carry the “natural latex” tag, the foam used to construct the mattress must be entirely manufactured from botanical latex.
 Botanical latex mattresses can be manufactured in an array of firmnesses, thicknesses, internal constructions, and surface treatments.
 No two types of natural latex mattresses are exactly alike, so it’s important to be a discerning consumer when choosing even an all-natural latex mattress.